olegpidsadnyi/argo/README.rst

 ~~~~~~~~~~~~

 After the attibute gets the value it passes it to it's type in order to complete the serialization.
-Halogen provides basic types for example ``halogen.types.List`` to implement lists of values or schemas.
+argo provides basic types for example ``argo.types.List`` to implement lists of values or schemas.
 Schema is also a Type and can be passed to the attribute to implement complex structures.

 Example:

 .. code-block:: python

-    import halogen
+    import argo
     from flask import url_for

     class Book(object):